SonaVarshney/SonaVarshney/README.md

 #### 🔹 **Mudra Mitra**
 - **Tech Stack Used:** MERN Stack
 - Mudra Mitra is a project targeting women and youth on financial literacy.
-I played a pivotal role in both the frontend and backend aspects of the project during the **WIEgnite Hackathon**, organized by **IEEE IGDTUW**.
+Contributed to both the frontend and backend aspects of the project during the **WIEgnite Hackathon**, organized by **IEEE IGDTUW**.
 The application provides interactive resources and tools to enhance financial literacy and empower users to make informed financial decisions.

 ---